 Laws regarding firearms can be complex.
 We urge you to speak with an attorney if you aren't sure if you can legally carry a firearm.
 As librarians, we cannot help you determine what the laws mean for your specific situation.

 Generally, to carry a handgun in public in Texas without an LTC, a person must:

 This bill did not grant new rights to people who were barred from possessing a firearm under state and federal law.
 According to Section 2, subsection (3) of the bill:

 persons who are currently prohibited from possessing firearms under state and federal law will not gain the right to possess or carry a firearm under this legislation

-HB 1927 did not repeal the LTC program, and Texans who wish to get a license may still apply for one with the Texas Department of Public Safety.
-It's possible that obtaining an LTC may have other benefits, like allowing the licensee to carry in states that have reciprocity agreements with Texas or acting as an alternative to the National Instant Criminal Background Check System (NICS) check when purchasing a firearm.
+HB 1927 did not repeal the LTC program.
+Texans who wish to get a license may still apply for one with the Texas Department of Public Safety.
+Getting an LTC may have other benefits, like allowing the licensee to carry in states that have reciprocity agreements with Texas.
+It may also act as an alternative to the National Instant Criminal Background Check System (NICS) check when purchasing a firearm.

 The Texas DPS lists the benefits of a Texas LTC on its website.

 The law can be complex, so you may wish to talk to an attorney before carrying a firearm in public.
 For more information on finding an attorney, please see the library's Legal Help page.